idaholab/raven/framework/README.txt

 python Driver.py ../inputs/test_simple5.xml

---- Running MPI mode from an interactive node ---
+--- Running MPI mode  ---

-Currently in MPI mode, the framework needs to be run from a node that supports mpiexec.
+There are two ways of running in MPI mode.
+The first is the framework is run interactively from a node that supports mpiexec.
+The other is
+<runQSUB/> is used and the framework creates a qsub command.
+The node
+that it runs to must have mpiexec.

 ---- Figuring out nodes to run on ----